turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * **Dormant Ties:**

 Updates:
--Small Talk: Inverse of storytelling
+-Small Talk: Inverse of storytelling; how to make other person memorable.

 #### Meetups/Events
 For extroverts, Meetups are set up to be both interest groups for you to join and network within and to be a place that hosts regular events for talks and building connections.
 If you're not as comfortable with writing emails, think about how you can use a networking event to take the place of that initial communication!